oracle-quickstart/oci-jenkins/examples/example-2/README.md

 ## Create VCN and Deploy Jenkins Cluster
-This example creates one VCN in Oracle Cloud Infrastructure including default route table, DHCP options and subnets from scratch, then use the terraform_oci_jenkins module to deploy a Jenkins cluster.
+This example creates a VCN in Oracle Cloud Infrastructure including default route table, DHCP options, security list and subnets from scratch, then use terraform_oci_jenkins module to deploy a Jenkins cluster.

 ### Using this example
 Update terraform.tfvars with the required information.

 ### Deploy the cluster
 Initialize Terraform: